15E601/RDFBones-O/docs/index.rst

 of biological research.
 Instead, human remains from pre(historic) or forensic sites and clinical backgrounds are commonly archived and provided for several investigations.
-Bodies of material that are kept in one place by the same institution are referred to as ‘collections’ in RDFBones.
+Bodies of material that are kept in one place by the same institution are referred to as ’collections’ in RDFBones.
 Collections might represent material from a common source, including historical collections that are curated as a closed entity.
 Therefore, an institution may care for several collections.
 Examples for